OpenSourceCommerce/osc.dev/_sections/imageserver/optimizing.md

 ---
 layout: imageserver/optimizing
 ---
-The main aim of optimizing your images is to find the balance between the lowest file size and an acceptable quality.
-Choose the correct combination of format and compression type and you can change your image size less than 5 times.
-Optimizied images offer a better user experience - especially on mobile.
+The main aim of optimizing product images is to find the balance between the lowest file size and best quality.
+Choose the correct combination of format and compression and you can shrink the transfer size drastically.
+Optimizied images offer a better user experience - especially for slow mobile users.